lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Augmented Wave Methods_

 Augmented Wave methods, originally developed by Slater, partitions space into spheres enclosing around each atom.
-Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with solutions of Schrodinger equation (aka _partial waves_) inside each sphere.
+Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with solutions of Schrodinger equation
+(aka _partial waves_) inside each sphere.
 The reason for augmentation is to enable basis functions to vary rapidly near nuclei where they must be orthogonalized to core states.

+Augmented-wave methods consist of an "atomic" part and a "band'' part The former takes as input a density and finds the ["partial waves"](/docs/asaoverview/#structure-of-the-asa) [update link!] on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics).
+The "band'' part constructs the hamiltonian and diagonalizes the secular matrix made by joining the partial waves to the envelopes.

 Solutions of the Schrodinger equations are then piecewise: the envelope functions must be joined differentiably onto the partial waves.
 Matching conditions set up secular matrix, so solution of the Schrodinger equation in the crystal for a given potential reduces to an eigenvalue problem.

 The choice of envelope function defines the method (Linear Muffin Tin Orbitals, Linear Augmented Plane Waves, Jigsaw Puzzle Orbitals); while partial waves are obtained by integrating the Schrodinger equation numerical on a radial mesh inside the augmentation sphere.

-Augmented-wave methods consist of an "atomic" part that finds the "partial waves" on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics); and a ``band'' part, that diagonalizes the secular matrix made by joining the partial waves to the envelopes.

 #### _Linear Methods in Band Theory_